AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/reports.md

 ## HTML report

-You can get the HTML report while running the tool on a command-line interface, or through the [!DNL Site-Wide Analysis Tool].
+You can get the HTML report while running the tool on a command-line interface or through the [!DNL Site-Wide Analysis Tool].
 The HTML report also contains:

 - A list of identified issues.
 - A summary of the analysis.